jagi113/book_store/README.md

 # BookStore

 This project is a simple bookstore website in django framework.
 It presents books, gives detail, enables to put a book into a cart for purchasing.
-Purchasing is not available.
+Creating a user's account and purchasing is not available.
 Available features is search for a book (search of a given keyword is done in title, author and description category).
 Website give options of additional sorting of the results.
 Categories are not accessible due to limited data on books.